xiix0/scam/README.md

-Executive ability is prominent in your make-up.
+Things will be bright in P.M.
+A cop will shine a light in your face.